pluiedev/alien/README.md

  - LSB packages — used by Linux Standard Base and are basicaly `.rpm` packages
  - `.tgz` packages — used by Slackware Linux

-More package formats will be added in the future, including three additional formats available for the original `alien`:
+More package formats will be added in the future, including one additional format available for the original `alien`:
  - `.pkg` packages — used by Solaris

- - `.slp` packages — used by Stampede Linux
+Please note that support for `.slp` packages — once used by Stampede Linux — will not be present in the Rust version.
+Due to lack of available documentation online caused by lack of interest in Stampede Linux over the last 20 years after its cancellation, and a potential endianness mismatch present in original Perl version, I don't have enough information or incentive to write a Rust port that functions correctly on all architectures.

 ## Motivation